amanojas/Website/static/course syllabus/ECO_1110_Spring_2022.md

 ## Policy Regarding Make-up Exams and Deadline Extensions

 Students are responsible for checking the exam dates and avoid any conflict with other commitments.
-There will be Make-ups for exams except only if:
+There will be make-up quizzes only if:

 -	The student has contacted the instructor before the exam and the instructor has agreed to organize a make-up exam (interviews or business trips do not constitute a valid excuse to have a makeup).\
 -	There is a case of documented serious illness, civic obligation, accident.